piotrmgs/mit-np-triage/README.md

 ## Reproducing the paper results

 All commands below are meant to be executed **from the repository root**.

+**Paper setting (required for reproducing the reported mean±sd numbers):** run the full pipeline for **five random seeds**:
+`11111, 22222, 33333, 44444, 55555`.
+Each seed produces one held-out full-test fold (5 records) from which we sample two per-record balanced cohorts (`n=1000` each), and we report mean±sd across seeds.

 ### 1) Train + export full-test predictions (per seed)